Published on: 2017-08-21

 About the Speaker

 Guojun He is an economist working on environmental, health and development issues.
 He is jointly appointed at Division of Social Science, Division of Environment and Department of Economics.
-He is also a faculty associate at the HKUST Institute of Emerging Market Studies and Institute of Public Policy.
+He is also a faculty associate at the HKUST Institute for Emerging Market Studies and Institute for Public Policy.
 His current research focuses on understanding the complex relationship between economics development, environment and human health from an interdisciplinary perspective.
 Before joining HKUST, he was a research fellow at Harvard University, and obtained his Ph.D. degree from U.C.
 Berkeley.

 Co-organized with HKUST Institute for Public Policy (IPP)

 as Part of the HKUST IEMS & IPP China Initiative

 Find out more at http://iems.ust.hk/china